OleksiiIvanov1/Operation-Systems-Journal/week1.md

 | **Alpine Linux** | Extremely lightweight | Minimal default packages, steep learning curve | Ideal for containers, not general-purpose use |

 **Decision Summary:**
-I chose **Ubuntu Server 22.04 LTS** because it offers the best mix of usability, documentation, and long-term support while remaining close to real-world server environments.
+I chose Ubuntu Server 22.04 LTS because it offers the best mix of usability, documentation, and long-term support while remaining close to real-world server environments.

 ---

 ## Workstation Configuration Decision

-For my workstation, I selected **Option B – Host Machine with SSH Client**.
+For my workstation, I selected Option B – Host Machine with SSH Client.

 ### Justification
 Using my host machine as the workstation provides a realistic and efficient workflow.
 It avoids unnecessary resource usage by running multiple VMs and mirrors how real administrators manage remote servers.